Orchestra at Temple Square: Repertoire and performances

 The Orchestra performs masterworks from the standard symphony orchestra repertoire several times a year, both at home and on tour, under the direction of the Ukrainian-born Gruppman.

 The Orchestra also regularly appears in the Tabernacle Choir's weekly radio and TV broadcasts of Music & the Spoken Word, the Choir's acclaimed Christmas specials on PBS, and in the Choir's recording projects, including several on the Telarc label.
 More recent recordings on the Choir's own label have enjoyed tremendous success, appearing prominently on Billboard's classical and classical crossover charts.
 Additionally, the Orchestra accompanies the Temple Square Chorale in its semiannual concerts and has provided the music for various LDS Church stage productions such as the annual Christmas favorite Savior of the World.

-Guest Artists
+Guest artists

-The Orchestra featured pianist George Li and organist Clay Christiansen at its 15th Anniversary Celebration Concert.
+The Orchestra featured pianist George Li and organist Clay Christiansen at its fifteenth anniversary celebration concert.